 |

-and fairness to the process of assessing each family's ability to
+fairness to the process of assessing each family's ability to pay

 In

-several general principles: Parents and students should contribute
+affirmed several general principles: Parents and students should

-toward educational expenses according to their ability.
-Families
+contribute toward educational expenses according to their ability.

-with similar financial profiles should contribute similar amounts.
+Families with similar financial profiles should contribute similar

-Institutions should evaluate both income and assets in determining
+amounts.
+Institutions should evaluate both income and assets in

-a family's ability to pay.
-Each institution agreed to inform applicants
+determining a family's ability to pay.
+Each institution agreed to

-about the policies and practices it applies when measuring a family's
+inform applicants about the policies and practices it applies when

-ability to pay, carry out financial aid policies consistently, and
+measuring a family's ability to pay, carry out financial aid

 The